Welcome

 The KMT2C Foundation is a patient advocacy group championing clinical research for KMT2C chromosomal abnormalities.
-The Foundation firmly believes that no two families are going through the same medical journey and understands that the road to a diagnosis is often an emotional one.
+The Foundation firmly believes that no two families are going through the same medical journey and understand that the road to a diagnosis is often an emotional one.
 If you are a research-driven patient, family, or caregiver looking for community of peers, feel free to reach out via "Contact Us" below.

 Jordana Koch has over thirteen years of industry experience within FinTech and bio-pharma operations.
 Start-up involvement has been from seed stage to fully funded with pharmaceutical backing.
 Teams have included C-suite members and senior executives from North America, EMEA, LATAM, Switzerland, APAC, and India.
 Jordana is the founding member of the KMT2C Foundation.
 She is a long-standing Autism Spectrum Disorder and 2E (Twice Exceptional) advocate.
+She also serves on the Parent Genetic Family Advisory Council at Texas Children's Hospital.

 Matthias Koch is an Assistant Professor for Biology at Texas A&M University, where his lab studies how the clinical important bacterial pathogen Pseudomonas aeruginosa interacts with the physical environment of the host to regulate its pathogenicity.